AlexBedley/react-flux-example/README.md

 ### Relation to class-insights

-Mapping files in this repo to class-insights:
+To turn this repo into class-insights we would split up the files to the following class-insight repos:

 Table:
 * List, ListItem